plone/training/addons.rst

 Installing add-ons in your Plone Site
 +++++++++++++++++++++++++++++++++++++

-Your Plone-site has not yet been told to use the add-on.
+Your Plone site has not yet been told to use the add-on.
 For this, you have to activate the add-ons in your Plone Site.

 .. note::